Updated:

 (1,026,425) May 14, 1912.

-The two later patents above pertain
+The two later patents above

-to the same basic original patent with improvements being made with each
+are very similar to the same basic original patent with improvements being made with each

-probably the two companies BGEC were talking about infringing on
+play.
+DEW and DMCS could have been the two companies BGEC were talking about infringing on

 their patents